Sebastian-Ayala36/Real-Time-Bus-Tracker/README.md

 # Real Time Bus Tracker

 # Description
-This program shows a live view of the bus
+This program shows a live view of the current buses that are active according to MBTA System.
+When the program is launched, the initial place is shown, leaving the trace of the prior positions while it is moving from one point to another.

 # Installation
 Download the files shown in this repository and save them within the same folder.
 In order to launch the program from your